ddev/ddev/docs/content/users/install/ddev-installation.md

         sudo apt update && sudo apt install -y ddev
         ```

-    13. In WSL2 run `mkcert -install`.
+    13. In WSL2, run `mkcert -install`.

     You have now installed DDEV on WSL2.
-If you’re using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.
+If you’re using WSL2 for DDEV, remember to run all `ddev` commands inside the WSL2 distro.

-    To upgrade DDEV in WSL2 Ubuntu, run `apt upgrade ddev` as described in the [Linux installation section](#linux).

     !!!note "Path to certificates"
         If you get the prompt `Installing to the system store is not yet supported on this Linux`, you may need to add `/usr/sbin` to the `$PATH` so that `/usr/sbin/update-ca-certificates` can be found.